 - CalLink Website: https://callink.berkeley.edu/organization/UgSC-CED

-Gabriela Nehorayan is a sophomore at the University of California Berkeley.
-She is pursuing a Bachelor of Arts in Architecture with a minor in Sustainable Design.
+Gabriela Nehorayan is pursuing a Bachelor of Arts in Architecture with a minor in Sustainable Design.
 She takes a special interest in innovation and Human-Centered design within the architecture field.
 Outside of studio and classes, Gabriela has a passion for dance as an alternative creative outlet.
 She is additional an avid designer and she takes on the role of Design Chair and Apparel Chair in multiple clubs.

 Sustainable Environmental Design